mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

-This document removes a potential security issue where routing policy could be manipulated by maliciously creating set objects, which could be picked over legitimate objects.
+This document removes a potential security issue where routing policy could be manipulated by maliciously creating set objects, which could be used in favor of legitimate objects.

 While not a new issue, references between set objects can be circular, and software MUST detect such cases while resolving.
-It MAY also choose to limit depth or size of their resolving to avoid excessive resource use.
+It is RECOMMENDED to also limit the depth or size of their resolving to prevent excessive resource use.

 --- back